Nanny Payroll Part 2: Social Security & Medicare Taxes

 3. Match the Social Security and Medicare taxes from each paycheck.

 Yes, you read that right.
 In addition to withholding these taxes, you'll need to match them every paycheck.
 You'll need to kick in 6.2% for Social Security taxes and 1.45% for Medicare.

 You may wonder why your nanny pays 4.2% for Social Security when you're contributing 6.2%.
 The tax compromise bill signed into law in late 2010 gives employees a 2% break in Social Security Taxes during 2011.
 They began paying 6.2% again in January 2012.

 4. File a 941 every quarter.

-The IRS requires you to file Form 941 on quarterly basis.
+The IRS requires you to file Form 941 on a quarterly basis.
 To make sure you never miss a deadline, mark these due dates on your calendar:

 If your net taxes for the filing quarter are under $2,500, you'll send payment with your 941 Form.
 If not, you'll need to pay by electronic funds transfer.

 Collecting the tax money is the easy part, but you may want to ask your accountant to look over your 941s if you have any doubts.
 IRS Publication 926 covers the ins and outs of household employer responsibilities and may answer your nanny payroll questions.